cordeirossauro/SPLUS-STEPEs/README.md

 ## Data Used

-The surveys used on this project were the Javalambre Photometric Local Universe Survey (**S-PLUS**: magnitudes for 12 different filters), the Wide-field Infrared Survey Explorer (**WISE**: magnitudes for 4 different filters), the GAIA Survey (magnitudes for 3 different filters) and the Large Sky Area Multi-Object Fibre Spectroscopic Telescope (**LAMOST**: values for Teff, logg and FeH).
+The surveys used on this project were the Southern Photometric Local Universe Survey (**S-PLUS**: magnitudes for 12 different filters), the Wide-field Infrared Survey Explorer (**WISE**: magnitudes for 4 different filters), the GAIA Survey (magnitudes for 3 different filters) and the Large Sky Area Multi-Object Fibre Spectroscopic Telescope (**LAMOST**: values for Teff, logg and FeH).
 The description of the 16 filters used can be found on the table below (details taken from the [SPLUS Official Website][1] and the [SVO Filter Profile Service][2]):

 | Filter | Survey | Central Wavelength (nm) |   | Filter | Survey | Central Wavelength (nm) |
 |:------:|:------:|:-----------------------:|:-:|:------:|:------:|:-----------------------:|